"I don't want my brain to stop working."

 When asked about his greatest fear, Bill Gates doesn't mention losing his fortune, his health, or his legacy.
 His answer is immediate and revealing: he fears his mind going dark.

 That single confession unlocks everything about the Microsoft co-founder.
-It explains why he reads 50 books a year, why he retreats into week-long isolation to think, and why he's pledging $200 billion to solve problems most people can't even comprehend.
+It explains why he retreats into week-long isolation to think and why he's pledging $200 billion to solve problems most people can't even comprehend.

 TL;DR: Why Bill Gates is an Enneagram Type 5

-- The Core Fear: His stated greatest fear—his brain stopping—is the quintessential Type 5 terror.
+- The Core Fear: His stated greatest fear, his brain stopping, is the core Type 5 terror.
 Type 5s build their entire identity around mental competence.

 - Optimization Obsession: Asked about his goals, Gates replied: "It's not about being inspiring.
 It's optimization."
 He describes his own brain as a "machine."